srobertson421/AI2-corpus-search/README.md

 ```

 ## Web Application
+A deployed version of the web application can be found [here](https://ai2-corpus-search.herokuapp.com/).

 ### Installation
 To run the Node/Express/React web application you need to install the dependencies listed in `package.json` using the command: